Computer and Network Security:Overview

 Attendance Policy/Late Policy

-I will however keep a special folder with the explanatory notes you have written and possibly the score that would have been assigned if the work was submitted on time.
-At the end of the semester, before assigning final grades, I will read through all the notes in the folder one more time and consider reinstating or dropping the score for that assignment if it would indeed have changed the final grade.
+If you complete an assignment late, you may submit it with a written note explaining the circumstances.
+I will grade your work, but the score will be recorded as a zero.
+I will however keep a special folder with the explanatory notes you have written and the score that would have been assigned if the work was submitted on time.
+At the end of the semester, before assigning final grades, I will consider reinstating or dropping the score for that assignment if it would indeed have changed the final grade.

 Academic Integrity

-It is also an academic integrity violation for you to give your work to others.
+It is an academic integrity violation for you to give your work to others.
 This includes sharing materials privately as well as making assignments available in Github or other public repositories.

 Additional information about rights, obligations and procedures related to academic integrity can be found in Section IV of Clarkson's official regulations.